streamlit/docs/content/deploy/community-cloud/get-started/fork-and-edit.md

    ![Click Fork in the upper-right corner of a public app](/images/streamlit-community-cloud/fork-public-hello.png)

-1. (Optional) In the "App URL" field, choose a custom subdomain for your app.
+1. Optional: In the "App URL" field, choose a custom subdomain for your app.

    Every Community Cloud app is deployed to a subdomain on `streamlit.app`, but you can change your app's subdomain at any time.
 For more information, see [App settings](/deploy/streamlit-community-cloud/manage-your-app/app-settings).